Myelopathy

 Myelopathy describes any neurologic deficit related to the spinal cord.
-The most common form of myelopathy in humans, cervical spondylotic myelopathy (CSM), also called degenerative cervical myelopathy, results from narrowing of the spinal canal (spinal stenosis) ultimately causing compression of the spinal cord.

 When due to trauma, myelopathy is known as (acute) spinal cord injury.
 When inflammatory, it is known as myelitis.
 Disease that is vascular in nature is known as vascular myelopathy.

+The most common form of myelopathy in humans, cervical spondylotic myelopathy (CSM) also called degenerative cervical myelopathy, results from narrowing of the spinal canal (spinal stenosis) ultimately causing compression of the spinal cord.

 In Asian populations, spinal cord compression often occurs due to a different, inflammatory process affecting the posterior longitudinal ligament.

 Presentation

 Clinical signs and symptoms depend on which spinal cord level (cervical, thoracic, or lumbar) is affected and the extent (anterior, posterior, or lateral) of the pathology, and may include: